 We stayed at the Infinity Resort Kaziranga, which is surrounded by Tamul Gos (betel nut tree), common in Assam.
 The Assam-style huts are made of bamboo and are well-equipped with a comfortable bed, and other amenities including a swimming pool.

 Where To Eat

 You can also visit the Hotel Chang Ghor, which has a small dining area.
 It is run by a woman who prepares the meal herself.
-She takes immense pride in her cooking skill and even gave us a bowl of Assamese chicken to taste for free.
+She took immense pride in her cooking skills and even gave us a bowl of Assamese chicken to taste for free.
 The spread was good and the prices were affordable.
 Later, we came to know that this restaurant is visited by a lot of famous people on their way to Guwahati from Upper Assam and vice versa.

 Apart from these two, there are many Chinese restaurants however, I would recommend you sample local dishes and savour authentic platters.

 Tickets & Fares

 Before you visit the park, it is worth understanding the costs.
 First of all make sure you take some cash as online transactions are not popular.
 There is an entry fee for each zone, and they charge for cameras as well.
 Here is a guide to the costs at the time of our visit in 2022.
 Naturally, these will change over time: